+Criteria Supporting Feature Remarks and Explanations 1.3.1 Info and Relationships: Supported With Exceptions - Assistive technology such as Information, structure, and screen readers may not notify

 Criteria Supporting Feature Remarks and Explanations

-1.3.1 Info and Relationships: Supported

-Information, structure, and

-relationships conveyed through
+relationships conveyed through customers when resume reading UI

-presentation can be programmatically
+presentation can be programmatically has appeared.
+On opening a

-determined or are available in text.
+determined or are available in text. document that has a resume

+reading bookmark, you can explore

+the app via the F6 loop or item

+navigation to access resume reading.

+- Some assistive technology, such as

+screen readers, may support

+columns while other assistive

+technologies, including Windows

+Narrator, may not provide such

+support.
+In those cases, it is possible

+to determine this information

+through the ribbon (ex.
+Layout ->

+Columns).

+- Navigating by link (ex.
+Caps Lock+ L using Narrator) may skip linked

+shapes or textboxes.
+All other link

+interaction with these objects works

+as expected.

+- For a bulleted list, we do not

+expose list markup and Narrator

+does not announce "n of m, level p"

+for each item.

 1.3.2 Meaningful Sequence: When Supported

 the sequence in which content is

-presented affects its meaning, a correct

-reading sequence can be
+presented affects its meaning, a correct reading sequence can be

 programmatically determined.

 1.3.3 Sensory Characteristics: Supported

 Instructions provided for

 understanding and operating content

 do not rely solely on sensory

 characteristics of components such as

 shape, size, visual location, orientation,

 or sound.

-1.3.4 Orientation: Content does not Supported
+1.3.4 Orientation: Content does not restrict its view and operation to a Supported

-restrict its view and operation to a

-single display orientation, such as
+restrict its view and operation to a single display orientation, such as

-portrait or landscape, unless a specific display orientation is essential.
+portrait or landscape, unless a specific

+display orientation is essential.

 1.3.5 Identify Input Purpose: The Supported

-purpose of each input field collecting Supported
+purpose of each input field collecting • •

 information about the user can be

 programmatically determined when:

+Criteria Supporting Feature Remarks and Explanations

 The input field serves a purpose

 identified in the Input Purposes for

 User Interface Components section;

 and

 The content is implemented using

 technologies with support for

 identifying the expected meaning for

 form input data.

-Guideline 1.4 Distinguishable

-Make it easier for users to see and hear content including separating foreground from background.
+Guideline 1.4 DistinguishableMake it easier for users to see and hear content including separating foreground from background.